t2trg/iot-seccons/draft-irtf-iot-seccons-latest.md

 ## IoT Security Guidelines {#sec5-3}

 Recent large scale Denial of Service (DoS) Attacks on the Internet Infrastructure from compromised IoT devices has prompted many different standards bodies and consortia to provide guidelines for developers and the Internet community at large to build secure IoT devices and services.
-The different guidelines available are as follows:
+The different guidelines and ongoing projects as follows:

 1. GSMA IoT security guidelines {{GSMAsecurity}}: GSMA has published a set of security guidelines for the benefit of new IoT product and service providers.
 The guideline are aimed at device manufacturers, service providers, developers and network operators.
 An enterprise can complete IoT Security Self-Assessment to demonstrate that its products and services are aligned with the security guidelines of the GSMA.